Aeroméxico: 1970s

-An Aeronaves de Mexico Douglas DC-8 at Toronto International Airport in 1971.

 The 1970s brought dramatic changes for Aeroméxico.
 In 1970, under a government plan, Mexican domestic airlines were nationalized into an integrated air transport system under the control of Aeronaves de México.
 The system included eight smaller carriers, although these were later disbanded.

 During the early 1970s, the remaining Douglas DC-6 and Bristol Britannia aircraft were retired.
 A new color scheme (orange and black) was introduced and the airline changed its name from "Aeronaves de México" to its current, shortened version of Aeroméxico in February 1972.

 One of Aeronaves de Mexico's subsidiaries during that era was named Aeronaves del Sureste ("Southeast Air Ships").
-That subsidiary had a mix of Twin-Otter and DC-9 jets aircraft.
+That subsidiary had a mix of Twin-Otter and DC-9 jet aircraft.

 Aeroméxico, as one of the launch customers of the McDonnell Douglas DC-10-30 program, received the first of its aircraft in 1974.
 That same year, the airline also took delivery of its first seven McDonnell Douglas DC-9-32s.

-First flight on April 8, 1974, and delivered to Aeroméxico on May 21, 1974.
-The aircraft on July 27, 1981, landing at Chihuahua General Roberto Fierro Villalobos International Airport, with bad weather conditions, overran the runway threshold, the fuselage broke and caught fire causing 30 fatalities among 66 occupants.

 During this period, the airline's popularity and visibility grew dramatically.
 This was due in part to Aeroméxico's involvement in Mexican movies.
 Basically, every time characters in any movie produced in Mexico had to fly somewhere, they were depicted as flying on Aeroméxico aircraft.